Developer resources

 In order to use Qworum, web pages need a special JavaScript library that gives access to the Qworum capabilities of browsers.
 This library is freely available on a JavaScript CDN.
 Here is how this works:

-// Adds an article to a shopping cart on an e-commerce website.
+// Add an article to a shopping cart.

 const